 Centrally located in Simsbury’s business district, the Main Station at 871 Hopmeadow Street was the first Simsbury station to be built to Fire Company specifications.
 The original station was constructed between 1948 and 1949.
 It underwent several renovations prior to its eventual replacement in 2010.

-The regular apparatus assignment for Main Station is Engine 8, Tower 12 and Special Operations 17, although other pieces may be assigned during scheduled rotations and maintenance.
+The regular apparatus assignment for Main Station is Engine 8, Tower 12 and Brush 4, although other pieces may be assigned during scheduled rotations and maintenance.
 To learn more about an apparatus, click on its photograph.